Best Electric Bikes for Ottawa (2026): 10 Picks by Rider Type

 How do e-bikes handle Ottawa winters?

 Ottawa averages −10°C in January with no chinook warm spells.
 Expect 30–40% battery range loss at −10°C, up to 50% at −20°C. Store your battery indoors overnight — do not leave it in a cold garage.
 Start rides with a warm battery.
 Fat tires (4.0″) handle packed snow and icy paths best.
-Dual-battery bikes like the Freesky Nova B-360 (1,440 Wh) give you 80–140 km even in Ottawa’s worst cold.
+Dual-battery bikes like the Eunorau Meta 275 (1,296 Wh, second battery included) hold 60–110 km even in Ottawa’s worst cold.

 Do I need a helmet to ride an e-bike in Ottawa?